My Anger Is So Unreasonable My 4 Year Old Daughter Is Afraid Of Me

 Hello Rena, and thanks for telling your story here.
 I can't be totally sure, but I think I might have some techniques that will be truly helpful to you, if you use them.

 I suggest you do the journaling described on this page, to review your past trauma, contain your anger, and begin retraining your mind to focus on the good in you and your world.
-There are three processes described there, followed by a slide show, which you will find here.
+There are three processes described there, followed by a slide show.
 The slides explain the positive "Goodfinding" journaling process, and this will be very helpful to you if you use it.

 You are also a candidate for an Anger Class Online.
 I highly recommend that you check these out and see if they feel right to you.
 You can choose from 8 hour to 26 hour classes, all done online.